Skip to main content

 Erica Bonura, M.D.

-Erica was born and raised in the heart of Badger Country in Fitchburg, WI before attending the University of Wisconsin for undergrad and medical school.
-Wisconsin wasn’t cold enough, so she moved to Rochester, MN for pediatric residency at the Mayo Clinic.
+Erica was born and raised in the heart of Badger Country in Fitchburg, Wisconsin, before attending the University of Wisconsin for undergrad and medical school.
+Wisconsin wasn’t cold enough, so she moved to Rochester, Minnesota, for pediatric residency at the Mayo Clinic.
 She was initially drawn to pediatric cardiology for the complex anatomy and physiology, often in very sick patients.
 As a fellow she loved the variety of clinical settings, getting to see patients thriving in clinic one day and then help guide a family through their post-operative ICU stay the next.
 She’s developed a clinical interest in heart failure and transplantation.
 In addition to her clinical responsibilities, Erica finds joy in medical education for which she’s won multiple teaching awards during fellowship.
 Outside of medicine, Erica and her husband love to check out the numerous amazing local places to eat.
 They have two Australian shepherds who are always up to explore different parks and dog friendly restaurants.